USB Firmware Compilation

 In the image below, f95cee90e1f9 is the board's CANBUS UUID (for example only).

-- Query New Device ID
+- Query the New Device ID

 ls /dev/serial/by-id/*